-Most listings are in the $10's per square foot per year.
-The Lancaster region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 20% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Lancaster region is going through a decrease in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 4% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Lancaster submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Lancaster submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 13 listings have been made available, which means new listings most likley are leasing quickly.
+In the last 90 days, 16 listings have been posted online, which means spaces most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 6% of the available space in the Lancaster are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,230 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are close to 1 stories.
-Most buildings in this market were built in 1988 and are Class B.
+The standard measurement for office space in this area is around 1,350 sqft.
+Most buildings in this market are around 1 stories.
+Most buildings in this area were built in 1987 and are Class B.